An Introduction to the Structural Components of Wine

 Terpenes, Esters, and Thiols, oh my!

 These tiny things comprise the smallest percentage by volume of wine (about 0.5% of volume), but create the most differentiation between wines.
-These are all of the aroma and flavor compounds that makes wine what it is and a bottle of wine unique.
-There are more than 9,000+ molecules that impact the flavor of wine, but we’ll stick to the major groupings here.
+They comprise the aroma and flavor compounds that make wine what it is and a bottle of wine unique.
+There are more than 9,000 molecules that impact the flavor of wine, but we’ll stick to the major groupings here.

 Esters are often credited with lots of flavor contribution, but the reality is they tend to be short-lived and mainly impact youthful, fruit-driven styles of wine.
-In fact, while fruit esters contribute pleasant aromas to youthful wines, they become soapy with time as the carbon chain increases.
+In fact, while fruit esters contribute pleasant aromas to youthful wines, they become soapy with time as the carbon chain increases in size.

 Aromatic compounds are what drive what we love about wine.
 Being able to recognize various aromas and flavors in wine will help you find more wines with similar profiles.
 The opposite is also true, you may find what you want to avoid in wines.
 For instance, I find methoxypyrazines (green pepper) off-putting in red wines, so I avoid cool climate/cool vintage Cabernet Sauvignon.